 Getz Fire Equipment backflow testing technicians are some of the best-trained and most-educated in the testing field.
 We provide our technicians with training and continuing education units beyond those required by the state.
-We always feel the best way to serve you is to provide the best-trained backflow prevention testing professionals in the field.
+We always feel the best way to serve you is to provide the best-trained backflow prevention testing professionals in the field for Iowa, Illinois, or Missouri.
 Our Contractor Plumbing license number is 055-043894.

 What is backflow?